 Annapurna Base Camp Helicopter Trek-8 days ABC Heli Trek is a great trip holidays of trekking and helicopter flight tour to ABC.
 This is an ideal trip if you have short time.
 Since, this ABC Heli trek discovers Ghorepani, Poon Hill and Annapurna base camp.

-Poon Hill is the best point for morning sunrise and also the panorama view of Annapurna and Dhaulagiri mountain range.
-Also enjoy the different species of rhododendron flowers on this trekking route.
-Annapurna base camp helicopter trek captures all the best parts of Annapurna region.
-Enjoy a life time trekking experience in this short ABC heli trek.
+Ghorepani and Poon Hill is the best view point of Annapurna, offers panorama view of Annapurna and Dhaulagiri mountain range.
+At the same time, enjoy different species of rhododendron flowers as you capture all the best parts of Annapurna region while flying back to Pokhara by helicopter.

-Annapurna base camp- helicopter trek in Nepal is suitable for all including family with children to seniors alike.
-ABC also known as Annapurna Sanctuary, thousands of nature loves trek to ABC each year.
-First, we trek to Annapurna base camp via Poon Hill through beautiful valleys, lush green forest, hamlets and mountainous villages of Gurungs and Magars.
+The short Annapurna base camp helicopter trek is suitable for all including family with children to seniors alike.
+The thousands of nature loves trek to Annapurna Sanctuary each year.
+First, we trek to Annapurna base camp via Poon Hill and Ghorepani as the trek passes through beautiful valleys, lush green forest, hamlets and mountainous villages of Gurung and Magar.